liquidvotingio/api/README.md

 [![Actions Status](https://github.com/oliverbarnes/liquid-voting-service/workflows/CI/badge.svg)](https://github.com/oliverbarnes/liquid-voting-service/actions?workflow=CI)

-Early stages of a liquid voting service that aims to be easily plugged into proposal-making platforms of different kinds.
+Proof of concept for a liquid voting service that aims to be easily plugged into proposal-making platforms of different kinds.
 Learn more about the idea and motivation [on this Medium post](https://medium.com/@oliver_azevedo_barnes/liquid-voting-as-a-service-c6e17b81ac1b).

 It consists of a Elixir/Phoenix GraphQL API implementing the most basic [liquid democracy](https://en.wikipedia.org/wiki/Liquid_democracy) concepts: participants, proposals, votes and delegations.

 There's [a dockerized version](https://hub.docker.com/r/oliverbarnes/liquid-voting-service) and manifests to get a rudimentary Kubernetes deployment going for it (a playground).
 I've been playing with the latter locally and on GKE, and you'll see instructions on how to get it up and running below.

-Please note this is nowhere near ready for production use, it doesn't even have authentication.
-It's just getting beyond a proof of concept.

 ## Concepts and modeling